 A. Declaration and Certification of Candidacy

-The primary responsibility for identifying and clearing candidates for advanced degrees rests with the students, major professors, and departments.
-Students must be registered in the session of graduation.
-(See Section V-G-1 and V-G-2 .)
+The primary responsibility for identifying and clearing graduation candidates for advanced degrees rests with the students, major professors, and departments.
+Graduation candidates must be registered in the session of graduation for a candidate course (CAND 99100, 99200, or 99300).

 The Graduate School requires the assistance of each department in developing a final list of those who expect to graduate at the close of the session.
 The accurate and timely establishment of a candidate list is important to the student and the University.

 - Preliminary Candidate List

 At the time of registration, students who expect to graduate at the end of that session should notify their department of their intent.
 The department is responsible for registering students properly as candidates for graduation.
 Since students who have been granted permission for absentia research are not automatically added to the candidate list, departments should monitor the progress of these students and register them as candidates in the session in which they anticipate graduating.
 If an absentia student expects to graduate in the summer session, the student must register for the summer session.
 (See Section V-F-4a and V-F-5b .)

 The Office of the Registrar supplies the Graduate School with a preliminary list of candidates expecting to graduate.
 The Graduate School then sends a preliminary (starting) list to each department.
 For various reasons, the preliminary candidate list may be incomplete.
 Therefore, it is very important that this list be checked thoroughly by each department.